Mieszko I: Late reign, death and succession

-During his last years of life Mieszko remained loyal to the alliance with the Holy Roman Empire.
-In 991 he arrived at a gathering in Quedlinburg, where he participated in the customary exchange of gifts with Otto III and Empress Theophanu.
-In the same year he took part in a joint expedition with the young king to Brandenburg.
+During his last years of life, Mieszko remained loyal to the alliance with the Holy Roman Empire.
+In 991, he arrived at a gathering in Quedlinburg, where he participated in the customary exchange of gifts with Otto III and Empress Theophanu.
+In the same year, he took part in a joint expedition with the young king to Brandenburg.

 Mieszko died on 25 May 992.
 Sources give no reasons to believe that his death occurred from causes other than natural.
-According to Thietmar the Polish ruler died "in an old age, overcame with fever".
-Probably he was buried in the Poznań Cathedral.
+According to Thietmar, the Polish ruler died "in old age, overcome with fever".
+Probably, he was buried in the Poznań Cathedral.
 The remains of the first historical ruler of Poland have never been found and the place of his burial is not known with certainty.
-In 1836–1837 a cenotaph was built for Mieszko I and his successor Bolesław I the Brave in the Golden Chapel (Złota Kaplica) at the Poznań Cathedral, where the damaged remains found in the 14th-century tomb of Bolesław were placed.
+In 1836–1837, a cenotaph was built for Mieszko I and his successor Bolesław I the Brave in the Golden Chapel (Złota Kaplica) at the Poznań Cathedral, where the damaged remains found in the 14th-century tomb of Bolesław were placed.

 According to Thietmar Mieszko I divided his state before his death among a number of princes.
 They were probably his sons: Bolesław I the Brave, Mieszko and Lambert.

-In 1999 the archeologist Hanna Kóčka-Krenz located what's left of Mieszko's palace-chapel complex in Poznań.
+In 1999, the archeologist Hanna Kóčka-Krenz located what's left of Mieszko's palace-chapel complex in Poznań.